not-mikolaj/portfolio/README.md

 - Edit the projects array in `script.js` to showcase your own projects
 - Update the tech stack in `index.html` to reflect your skills
+- Modify the career path data in `script.js` to display your own career history
 - Modify the styling in `styles.css` to match your preferences

+### Updating the Career Path

+The career path timeline is designed to be easy to update and maintain.
+To add or modify career items:

+1. Open `script.js`
+2. Find the `careerPath` array near the top of the file
+3. Edit, add, or remove career objects as needed
+4. Each career object requires the following properties:
+   - `date`: The timeframe (e.g., "2019 - 2022")
+   - `title`: Your job title
+   - `organization`: Company or organization name
+   - `description`: Brief description of your role
+   - `achievements`: Array of key achievements (bullet points)
+   - `skills`: Array of skills/technologies used